abdiiri/Object-Relations-Code-Challenge---Articles/README.md

 #  Articles Code Challenge

 A small Python project demonstrating object-relational mapping using raw SQL and SQLite.
-Authors write articles for magazines, and we manage the relationships using classes and SQL queries.
+Authors write articles for magazines, and we manage the relationships using classes and SQL q

 ---